-- In accordance with article 12 of the by-laws, the Board is composed of at least three and no more than 18 members. - In addition, it includes a director representing employees, who is appointed by the European Works Council.
-When the number of directors appointed by the Shareholder' General Meeting is greater than 12, a second director representing employees is appointed by the France Works Council. - The composition of the Board shall be designed in order to make the Group benefit from the diverse and international professional experience of its members and to associate the representatives of Imerys' controlling shareholders in developing and implanting the Group's strategy.
+- In accordance with article 12 of the by-laws, the Board is composed of at least three and no more than 18 members. - In addition, the number of directors representing employees is determined pursuant to applicable laws and regulations. - The composition of the Board shall be designed in order to make the Group benefit from the diverse and international professional experience of its members and to associate the representatives of Imerys' controlling shareholders in developing and implanting the Group's strategy.